Ada-Developers-Academy/core-unit-1/iterating-over-data/practice-iterating-over-data.md

 <!-- Question 6 -->
 <!-- prettier-ignore-start -->
 ### !challenge
 * type: code-snippet
 * language: python3.6
 * id: Ny72-sS0Y
-* title: Match the Output, Cont.
+* title: Iterating Over Data
 ##### !question

 Continue the function named `search_dictionary` from above.
 This function still has two parameters, `dict` and `needle`, and returns the value if there is a key that matches `needle`.